Jim030123/Campus-Management-System-Backend-/README.md

 # Campus-Management-System--Vehicle-Plate-Number-

-This is one section of the our campus management backend system
+This is a part section of the our campus management system